7 Sneaky Signs You Could Have Iron Deficiency

 The thing about iron deficiency is that it isn't the easiest to identify.
-The symptoms can come on slowly as your iron levels begin (and continue) to dip—especially as you move from mildly deficient to marginally deficient to iron-deficiency anemia, which is the most severe.
+The symptoms can come on slowly as your iron levels begin (and continue) to dip—especially as you move from mildly deficient to marginally deficient to iron deficiency anemia, which is the most severe.

-"I have seen people have iron-deficiency anemia for years before it starts to inhibit their day-to-day life," says Thomas DeLoughery, MD, MACP, FAWM, professor of medicine at Oregon Health and Science University.
+"I have seen people have iron deficiency anemia for years before it starts to inhibit their day-to-day life," says Thomas DeLoughery, M.D., M.A.C.P., FAWM, professor of medicine, pathology and pediatrics at Oregon Health and Science University.

 Read the list of sneaky signs below, and you'll realize it's easy to blame the symptoms on something else (for example: "I'm cold-blooded" or "I have small children, of course I'm tired all the time").
 Here's what to look for if you think you might have iron deficiency—plus, what to do about it and the best diet choices for anemia.

 1. You're tired all the time.